 Outstanding Features: Tolerant of a wide variety of sites

 Form: Oval or rounded; irregular silhouette; loose, open

 Growth Rate: Rapid

-Bloom: Small, greenish-yellow, fragrant flowers are borne in panicles in late spring to early summer.
-Large twisted green pods up to 12” long turn brown to purple in fall.
+Bloom: Small, greenish-yellow, fragrant flowers in panicles frim late spring to early summer; large twisted green pods up to 12” long turning brown to purple in fall

 Size: 50-75’ H x 35-50’ W

 Soil: Fertile, moist, well-drained but tolerates a wide range of soil.

 Hardiness: Zones 3-8a